• Skip to primary navigation

 What pan do I use?

 You need a very large pan for this recipe!
-Nothing is worse than pie filling overflowing the pie.
+Nothing is worse than mulberry pie filling overflowing the pie.
 A simple reused aluminum pan that came out of a store bought pie is not acceptable: it will overflow.
 It has to be a deep dish pan such as one for making quiche.

 Which mulberries do I use for pie?